rekalogika/rekalogika.dev/docs/mapper/02-object/06-immutable-objects.md

 Mapper supports these immutable setters, as well as immutable adders and removers.
 The caveat is that the host object that contains the immutable object must have a setter method that accepts the new instance.
-Otherwise, the mapping will fail with an exception.
+Otherwise, Mapper will give a warning.

 :::note